WINTER IN ST. MORITZ AND ENGADINE VALLEY – TRAVEL GUIDE

 Of course, most people visit St. Moritz and Engadin for one reason: to enjoy some days on the slopes.
 Altogether, the region boasts 87 pistes that all conform to World Cup quality standards – so your choices are endless.
 There are 7 ski lifts in the town of St. Moritz, and a total of 24 ski lifts in the 3 ski zones mentioned above.

-It is great for expert skiers, but also very well-known for having the best skiing for intermediate-level skiers but also beginners will be pleased to know there are also easy slopes, too.
+It is great for expert skiers, but also very well-known for having the best skiing for intermediate-level skiers, and beginners will be pleased to know there are also easy slopes, too.

 Corviglia is the most popular area and the biggest one with 36 slopes and a total length of 155 km and an altitude of 1,800 meters that rises up to Piz Nair at 3,057 meters.